ShrimpToWhale/StakeStone-CLaim-Transfer/README.md

 1. Delay between accounts – how long the script waits before switching to the next account
 2. Delay between actions – pauses between claiming, STO and BNB transfering

-You’ll also be asked whether you want to shuffle the wallets before execution (each private key keeps its original address and proxy pairing)
+You’ll also be asked whether you want to shuffle the wallets before execution (each private key keeps its original address and proxy pairing).

+**The software executes claim, STO transfer, and BNB transfer sequentially.
+If a wallet does not have enough funds or is not eligible for the airdrop, the subsequent operations will not be performed.**